NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 - A web user interface (kgea/server/web_ui)
 - A back end web services API (kgea/server/web_services)
-- A KGX validation tool (T.B.A.)

-With respect to command line execution, each component may be started from within the root KGEA Archive project directory as independent Python module processes (e.g. as separate run configurations in your IDE, or in separate terminal shells).
+With respect to command line execution, we start each component from within the root KGEA Archive project directory as independent Python module processes (e.g. as separate run configurations in your IDE, or in separate terminal shells).

 Run with the DEV_MODE flag set, the application does not attempt to authenticate externally using AWS Cognito, see below.
 Note that before running with the DEV_MODE flag, you must also install the pip development package dependencies, namely